iifrp/iifrp.github.io/_rfc/RFC-5.md

 > Dish (Domain Catino):
 >
-> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that are comprised of one or more ingredients of varying importance to the food; that are intended to be consumed wholly or entirely in a single sitting or other finite sittings; and that are substantive and culinary in nature.
+> A FOODSTUFF that constitutes a significant portion of the experience of consumption; that is comprised of one or more ingredients of varying importance to the food; that is intended to be consumed wholly or entirely in a single sitting or other finite sittings; and that is substantive and culinary in nature.

 This definition requires that a food be "substantive and culinary in nature"", meaning that a single, unprepared, ingredient does not constitute a dish (e.g. a single carrot or a box of dried noodles).
 For more information see Section 5: Regarding Ingredients.